IMRSVDataLabs/imrsv-schema-linter/README.md

 often, and how much of which data in particular you access, much less its “volume, variety, and velocity”.

-Please `imrsv-schema-linter -f rules` for current rules, and read the [roadmap](./ROADMAP.md) for future rules.
+Please `imrsv-schema-linter rules` for current rules, and read the [roadmap](./ROADMAP.md) for future rules.

 - It's currently alpha.